By Bruce Mastracchio

 Many people will never understand about the magic that appeared whenever the Catholic Boy and the Episcopal Kid got together, be it on the streets of Our Town, at Eastham on the Cape, or Provincetown, or Groton, Dartmouth, anywhere that VW bugs roamed and magic and mystery were in the air.

-I really love the holidays.
+I really love holidays.
 Christmas is a real favorite though Thanksgiving is not far behind.
-Then there’s Memorial Day and Veteran’s Day (because of the parades), Halloween, Valentine’s, Labor Day, and St. Joseph’s Day.
-The only one I don’t celebrate is St. Patrick’s Day (used to), but that’s another story, for another time.
+Then there’s Memorial Day and Veterans Day (because of the parades), Halloween, Valentine’s, Labor Day, and St. Joseph’s Day.
+The only one I don’t celebrate is St. Patrick’s Day – used to, but that’s another story, for another time.

 For me, any chance to get together with family, friends and food and I am all for it.

 Of course it’s December now, and they’ve been playing Christmas carols since November, which ruins it for me.
 But, as the appointed day draws closer my spirits start to soar and my body and mind tense in great expectation.
 Picks and I loved Christmas!

 The colors for December are red, green, blue and white.

 And then, there’s that feeling.
 That once-a-year feeling that infects us and affects us all.
 Like peace handshakes and Sunday smiles, it’s too bad that the feelings don’t last all year long.

 But, it does exist for a short time in December, and that’s a start.

 Of course, I mentioned food, didn’t I?
 Food goes right along with December.
 And Christmas Eve.
 And Christmas.
 Food brings thoughts of Aunt Rose and Uncle Ted.
 They lived for food and family and friends.
 They never went anywhere and every weekend their house was filled with all kinds of food for whoever dropped by.
 Especially so at Christmastime.